Domesticated plants and animals of Austronesia: Thespesia populnea (Pacific rosewood)

 The Pacific rosewood (Thespesia populnea) is closely related to beach hibiscus.
 They are similar in appearance and grow in the same habitats, thus they are commonly confused with each other.
 It is also used similarly among Austronesian cultures, being one of the main sources of bast fibers for the production of cordage and wood for Austronesian outrigger ships and carving.
 Pacific rosewood is native to the Old World tropics.
 Like beach hibiscus, the seeds remain viable for months after floating in the sea but no remains of T. populnea have been recovered from Polynesia prior to the Austronesian expansion.
 Thus it is regarded as deliberate introductions by Austronesian settlers.

 The trees were regarded as sacred in Polynesian culture, and were commonly planted in marae sites along with trees like Ficus, Fagraea berteroana, Casuarina equisetifolia and Calophyllum inophyllum.

 The terms for Pacific rosewood can be reconstructed to Proto-Malayo-Polynesian *balu, with cognates including Itbayaten valu; Malagasy válo; Simeulue falu; Ngela valu; Arosi haru; and Lonwolwol bal.
 Another term which extends to Oceanic is Proto-Malayo-Polynesian *banaRu with cognates including Hanunó'o banagu; Tolai banar; Patpatar banaro; Mota vanau; and Pohnpeian pana.

 In Eastern Polynesia, most modern names can be reconstructed back to Proto-Eastern Oceanic *milo, with cognates including Tongan, Niue, Samoan, and Hawaiian milo; Rapa Nui, Tahitan, Tuamotuan, and Māori miro; and Marquesan miʻo.
-In some islands, the names have shifted to refer to trees that are used similarly, like Prumnopitys ferruginea in Aotearoa and Sophora toromiro in Rapa Nui.
+In some islands, the names have shifted to refer to trees that are used similarly, like Prumnopitys ferruginea in New Zealand and Sophora toromiro in Easter Island.